3 best essential oils to calm your pet

 Here are the 3 best essential oils to calm your animal friends:

-Lavender, Roman Chamomile and Peace & Calming
+Lavender (not for cats!), Roman Chamomile and Peace & Calming

 These 3 essential oils can be used to help your pet with; separation issues, anxiety, hyperactivity, abuse, trauma, sadness, trips to the vet's office, loss of another pet and any other circumstance that causes your pet distress.